jchai002/choir-justice-supplies/au/en/basic-calling.markdown

 You do not need to dial "0" or any other special code to make an external phone call.

-Calls to landlines and mobile phones in France are included in your regular plan.
-You can also make unlimited calls to landlines in the following countries:
+Calls to landlines and mobile phones in Australia are included in your regular plan.

-* Austria
-* Belgium
-* Denmark
-* Germany
-* Italy
-* Ireland
-* Luxembourg
-* Netherlands
-* Portugal
-* Spain
-* Switzerland
-* United Kingdom

 In addition to the calling options listed above, your Account Administrator can activate a Prepaid Account that will allow all end user employees to draw upon that account to make calls to international numbers and to directory services.